hugodebes/VeloMax_DataBase_Management/README.md

 Once you have placed the csv files in the _Uploads_ folder you can run the **VeloMax.sql** file to create your database.

 Be careful in the **VeloMax_Debes_Delemazure.sln** to change the _server_ and _localhost_ variables to the ones you have on MySQL Workbench, in the Utilities.cs class line 29.
 You can now launch the C# code (**VeloMax_Debes_Delemazure.sln**) to manage your database.
 Use the ID/Password _bozo/bozo_ to be connected as a client, which means you won't be able to modify or delete tuples of the database.
-And use the ID/Password _root/root_ to be connected as the administrator and have access to every functions.
+And use the ID/Password _root/root_ to be connected as the administrator and have access to every function.

 <img src=https://user-images.githubusercontent.com/63778269/138357657-85fe841c-9e29-401f-ba04-7736e3bcba15.gif height=250/>